codersclub/emlog.ml/docs/faq.md

 1. Unzip the downloaded zip package.
 2. Upload the decompressed passwd.php file to the root directory of emlog.
-3. Visit in the browser: your website’s domain name/passwd.php and follow the prompts to reset your password.
+3. Visit in the browser: your website's domain name/passwd.php and follow the prompts to reset your password.
 Be sure to delete this file after the reset.

 ## How to upload very large files?